-The term 'Local Money' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Local Money' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Local Money is money that is created, printed, issued, and traded by an individual community.
 Communities that are struggling to keep their economies going are in need of a way of boosting the local economic picture.
 In creating money that can only be utilized by individuals and businesses in their own local area, they attempt to address this problem.